open-telemetry/opentelemetry.io/content/en/docs/collector/receivers/metrics-receiver.md

 into this more when it comes time to code your `config.go` and `scraper.go` or `listener.go`

+### Contributing your receiver to the opentelemetry project

-While we encourage contributions from everyone, getting a receiver upstreamed into `opentelemetry-collector-contrib` can have a wide effect on our customers.
+While we encourage contributions from everyone, understand that getting your component accepted into upstream is a serious endeavour. getting a receiver upstreamed into `opentelemetry-collector-contrib` can have a wide effect on our customers.
 As such, the standards for ongoing maintenance are non-negligible, and we encourage you to find a sponsor for your code should you not have the capacity